15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 1. Whitehaven Beach, Whitsunday Islands, QLD

-Whitehaven Beach stretches for 7km along Whitsunday Island, and the sand here is 98.9% pure silica — one of the highest concentrations anywhere on earth.
+Whitehaven Beach stretches for 7km along Whitsunday Island, and the sand here is around 98% pure silica — one of the highest concentrations anywhere on earth.

 That’s why it stays cool underfoot even in 35-degree heat, and why it glows that particular shade of white rather than the creamy yellow you see at most other beaches.